Are you about to visit China and wondering what the best souvenirs are?

-When I was shopping in Qingdao recently, I spotted some cola flavored potato chips.
+When I was shopping in Qingdao, I spotted some cola flavored potato chips.
 I bought a few bags for my family and friends as I knew they would find the image of the dog on the packet a little off-putting, let alone the flavor!

 Depending on the person you’re buying for, you could also go a little crazy and buy some distinctly Chinese snack foods.